 Their worship is rooted in the ecstatic mode of the First Great Awakening’s revivals.
 Old Regular Baptist preaching is extemporaneous, chantlike, rhapsodic, intoned.
 Preachers begin quietly and often apologetically, promising not to take up too much time as members of the congregation shout out for divine encouragement: “Help him, Lord!
 Bless him, Lord!”
 Then, the flood of language, at times up to a couple hundred words per minute—scripture and personal testimony, calamity and hope, a narrative that seems to careen unpredictably with every great big gulp of breath.
 They shout and stammer, bellow and sing.
 If the spirit leaves them, or does not arrive, they will say so and sit back down.

 Each preacher has his own style, or maybe it would be more accurate to say his own melody—moving wildly up and down the scale of the human voice, using guttural vowels or operatic oohs as rhythmic punctuation.
 The pace and manner and volume ebb and crescendo, often quite suddenly; within the space of several minutes, an Old Regular preacher might sound like a teacher in quiet dialogue, then a fire-and-brimstone drill sergeant, then an auctioneer, then a soul singer, then a hypnotic sage.
 People in the congregation shout back in affirmation, raise their hands, rock gently in rhythm, cry out in wails if they are moved, finish the familiar verses from the Bible along with the preacher.
-After a time, another elder may line out a song, so that the voices converge: the preacher’s final run, the shrieks from the congregation, the steadily growing hymn.
+Toward the close of certain sermons, another leader may line out a song, so that the voices converge: the preacher’s final run, the shrieks from the congregation, the steadily growing hymn.